How To

 Bidford-on-Avon Parish Council

-Bidford has grown quite considerably during the last years and now has a population of over 6000.
+Bidford is a Saxon village in South Warwickshire that sits on the River Avon.
+It has grown quite considerably during the last years and now has a population of approximately 7000.

 The village is blessed with a a number of Public Open Spaces, the largest of this being the Big Meadow, a 26 acre recreational park by the River Avon.
-There are other play areas scattered round the village as well a sports field (they belonged to the old High School, which closed in the 1980s) which became a Field in Trust during the Queen's Diamond Jubilee.
+There are other play areas scattered round the village as well as a sports field which became a Field in Trust during the Queen's Diamond Jubilee.
+It also has a Conservation Area.
+The village still retains a Fire Station, which is a great community asset; Bidford Primary School; Bidford Community Library (saved from closure and managed by volunteers); Crawford Memorial Hall (Bidford Village Hall) and has Anglican, Roman Catholic & Baptist churches.
+Bidford’s Parish Church, St Laurence, dates back to 1276.
+Bidford Bridge, which crosses the River Avon and links Bidford with Barton and Marcliff is considered a Historic Monument.

 Latest Agendas